kodecocodes/swift-style-guide/README.markdown

 ### Use of Self

-For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.
+Swift does not require 'self' to access an object's properties or invoke its methods, However use it as we are from obj-c world:

-Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties in closure expressions (as required by the compiler):

 ```swift
 class BoardLocation {